Lower Decks (Star Trek: The Next Generation): Plot

 After teaching a martial arts class, Worf tells Sito to stay and take a test for admission to his advanced course.
 He blindfolds her and engages her in a one-on-one fight.
 Sito is powerless to stop Worf's attacks, adding insult to her already bruised self-esteem, but finally stands up to him, saying that the test is unfair.
 Worf admits that getting her to stand up for herself when she is being judged unfairly is what he intended all along.
 She uses her newfound confidence to confront Picard about his earlier interrogation.
 To Sito's surprise, Picard admits that its purpose was to assess both her personal growth and her potential readiness for a dangerous secret mission.
 He also states that he had specifically asked for her assignment to the ship so she would be given a fair chance.
 Sito is to pose as a captive of Joret Dal, the injured Cardassian brought to Sickbay.
 Joret is actually a Federation operative who has just delivered vital information to Starfleet and must now return to Cardassia.
 The plan is for Joret and Sito to enter Cardassian space in the "stolen" shuttlecraft damaged by Taurik, and for Joret to send an "escaping" Sito back over the border in an escape pod.
 Acknowledging the risks, Sito accepts the mission and leaves to prepare.

 When Sito's escape pod fails to arrive at the prearranged rendezvous point after 32 hours, Picard orders a probe to be launched into Cardassian space, despite being warned that doing so could be considered a treaty violation.
 The probe detects scattered debris that appears to be the remnants of a Starfleet shuttle escape pod.
 The Enterprise later intercepts Cardassian communications which report that a Bajoran prisoner overpowered her Cardassian captor and attempted to leave Cardassian space in an escape pod, which was then destroyed, leaving no survivors.
 Captain Picard announces Sito's death over the ship's general address, to the shock and horror of her friends.

 Later in Ten Forward, Sito's friends are downhearted, mourning her loss while gloomily celebrating Lavelle's promotion.
 Ben notices Worf mourning Sito's death in a lone table on the other end of Ten Forward.
 Worf rebuffs Ben's attempt to get him to join the junior officers, concerned that he will not be welcome since he was Sito's commanding officer.
-Ben assures Worf that Sito considered him a personal friend, and Worf move to the juniors' table and is welcomed by them.
+Ben assures Worf that Sito considered him a personal friend.
+Worf moves to the juniors' table and is welcomed by them.